inforion/kopycat/README.md

     using internal API: r0 = 0x00000003 r15 = 0x0000000C
     ```

-    NOTE: Different r15 register value is result of the convention: technically ARM CPU is at 0x00000008 (set using second dword of firmware), but the last two bits of PC is specify in which mode CPU operating (ARM, THUMB).
-For Kopycat this information stored in special internal variable but for the debugger we should signal that CPU in THUMB mode.
+    NOTE: Different r15 register value is the result of the convention: technically ARM CPU is at 0x00000008 (set using second dword of firmware), but the last two bits of PC specifies in which mode CPU operates (ARM, THUMB).
+For Kopycat this information is stored in a special internal variable, but for the debugger we should signal that CPU is in THUMB mode.

-    In this example also shown different method to work with emulator in the code.
+    In this example a different method to work with emulator is also shown.

 ### Run core from sources with an implemented module VirtARM on ARM1176JZS core

-Similar example for `VirtARM` with Linux shown in source `misc/examples/main/kotlin/ru/inforion/lab403/examples/virtarm.kt`
+Similar example for `VirtARM` with Linux is shown in the source `misc/examples/main/kotlin/ru/inforion/lab403/examples/virtarm.kt`

 ### Run core from sources with your own module (device) on ARMv6M core

-1. Do step 1-3 from previous
+1. Do steps 1-3 from the previous abstract

 1. Create a module code structure

-    1. Create new library or choose one of existing in the `kopycat-modules`.
-For example in the next part we will use `mcu` library.
+    1. Create a new library or choose one of the existing in the `kopycat-modules`.
+For example, in the next part we will use `mcu` library.
-    1. Inside `mcu` library create new a folder and name it with a name of your module, for example `testbench`.
+    1. Inside `mcu` library create a new folder and name it after your module, for example, `testbench`.
-    1. Inside `testbench` create new text file with a name `build.gradle` and write the next code into it:
+    1. Inside `testbench` create a new text file with a name `build.gradle` and write the next code into it:

         ```groovy
         plugins {